-LEARNING STATION SUMMARY

-Students investigate: "How has the Elizabeth River changed over time, and what can I do to help?"
+LEARNING STATION SUMMARY Students investigate: "How has the Elizabeth River changed over time, and what can I do to help?"
+Wetland Scientist Water temperature, sea level rise, value of wetlands and periwinkle snails Students will answer, "Sea level rise can impact wetlands by ".

-Wetland Scientist

-Water temperature, sea level rise, value of wetlands and periwinkle snails

-Students will answer, "Sea level rise can impact wetlands by ".
 Students will investigate why the Elizabeth River's wetlands have changed over time, and why wetlands are important.
 They will discover how warming water temperature contributes to rising seas and loss of wetlands, and how to measure water temperature using thermometers.
 Students will have the opportunity to hold a small critter who relies on the wetlands for habitat, and discuss how Wetland Scientists help the Elizabeth River.

-Marine Biologist

-River otter, habitats, food web, and animal observation/ touching
+Marine Biologist Habitats, food web, and animal observation/ touching

 Students learn how the Elizabeth River's habitat and ecosystem has changed over time, while answering, "If a species of animal disappeared, how would this affect the food web?"
-They discover "what eats what" and how the river otter is a keystone species for the Elizabeth River food web.
+They discover "what eats what", and how each animal species in a food web is important.
 Students will have the opportunity to create their own food web, and get an up-close look at some Elizabeth River critters caught by Learning Barge educators.
 They will learn the importance of conserving natural habitats, and what Marine Biologists do to help the Elizabeth River.

-Environmental Engineer

-Watersheds, storm drains, pollution and bacteria

-Students discover how there has been an increase in runoff and pollution, and how watersheds work.
+Environmental Engineer Watersheds, storm drains, pollution and bacteria Students discover how there has been an increase in runoff and pollution, and how watersheds work.
 They will learn how runoff from flooding and rain can pick up pollutants, carry it down storm drains and into the Elizabeth River.
 They will learn how to use tools to help pick up trash and answer, "How long does it take for a plastic wrapper to break down?"
 Students will discover if bacteria is present in the river and how "scooping the poop" helps.
 The Learning Barge's Environmental Engineer will teach students what they can do to help.